This post was analyzed for mistakes and other content in February 2019, as part of an effort to engage in self-criticism. Some changes have been made.

-Note: This article was written in late October, so it is a bit dated.
+Note: This article was written in late October 2017, so it is a bit dated.
 This article is the second of a four-part series, which never got published on Dissident Voice.
-I wrote this before I had defined the Zionist state fully as a murderous Zionist apartheid state, but what I say here is still valid.
+I wrote this before I had defined the Zionist state fully as a murderous Zionist apartheid state, but what I say here is still valid in that regard.

-Continuing from the previous article of this series, which focused on Stalin’s words about self-determination and supporting national struggles, especially in regards to the “Kurdistan” referendum [link to previous post], comes the words of another revolutionary: Vladimir Lenin.
+Continuing from the previous article of this series, which focused on Stalin’s words about self-determination and supporting national struggles, especially in regards to the “Kurdistan” referendum, comes the words of another revolutionary: Vladimir Lenin.

 Lenin’s words on self-determination